hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

     "gulp-gzip": ""
   }
 }
 ```

 Once complete, run `npm install` in your project's **root directory**, which will install these packages into a folder called **node_modules**.

 ---

-<a href="section-gulp"></a>
+<a id="section-gulp"></a>

 ### 2. Gulp

 Create a file named `gulpfile.js` in the project's **root directory** with the following code.

-These gulp tasks will grab the stylesheet built by Middleman, scan all html pages, remove all unused CSS selectors, minify the CSS, then save the CSS with its original file name.
+This gulp task scan all HTML pages, remove any unused CSS selectors from your stylesheet, minify the CSS, then save the stylesheet over itself.
+It also generates a gzip version for added savings.

-**Note**, you may need to change some paths below so gulp can find your build's css directory.
+**Note**, you may need to change some paths below so gulp can find your build's CSS directory.

 ```javascript
 // gulpfile.js